 The epic trans-border road trip is a bucket list experience for lovers of adventure.

-The most common Pamir Highway itineraries cover the stretch of road between between Osh and Khorog in Tajikistan.
+The most common Pamir Highway itineraries cover the stretch of road between Osh and Khorog in Tajikistan.
 Along the way, it is possible to glimpse snapshots of life across the river in Afghanistan.

 The most adventurous of travelers can even cross the border into Afghanistan’s remote Wakhan Corridor.

 Most people who travel the Pamir Highway choose to hire a driver for the route.
-If that doesn’t sound adventurous enough, one can either hitchhike or tackle to the route by bicycle.
+If that doesn’t sound adventurous enough, one can either hitchhike or tackle the route by bicycle.

 From windswept valleys to lunar landscapes and from fertile plains to abandoned Silk Road fortresses, a road trip through the Pamirs affords spectacular views at every bend.